atomikui/atomikui-core/src/components/toaster/WithToastProvider.md

 The `withToastProvider` is a HOC that can be used to wrap a component, giving it access to the `useToast` hook.

-To position where the toast messages will appear, simply pass a `position` prop to the component wrapped with the withToastProvider HOC and give it a value of `top-left`, `bottom-left`, or `bottom-right`.
-The default position is top right.

-E.g. `<MyToaster position="bottom-right" />`

 ### Use Case

 Below is an example of how we can use the withToastProvider and useToast hook to generate random toast messages.